alexstaravoitau/navoshta.github.io/_posts/2016-10-10-swift-protocol.md

 ---
-title: Type of a class conforming to protocol
+title: Swift: Type of a class conforming to protocol
 tags:
 - iOS
 - Swift